longy2k/obsidian-bmo-chatbot/README.md

 ## Getting Started
 To start using the plugin, enable it in your settings menu and enter your OpenAI API key.
 After completing these steps, you can access the bot panel by clicking on the bot icon in the left sidebar.

-If you want to clear the chat history, simply click on the bot icon again in the left ribbon bar.

 ## Commands
 - `/help` - Show help commands.
 - `/model` - Change model.